hannorein/rebound/README.md

   `collisions_none.c`

   A self-gravitating plummer sphere is integrated using the leap frog integrator.
 Collisions are not resolved.
+Note that the fixed timestep might not allow you to resolve individual two-body encounters.
+An alternative integrator is `integrator_ias15.c` which comes with adaptive timestepping.

 *  **examples/shearing_sheet**